antimof/UxPlay/README.md

    format, depending on how an iPad is held, for example).

 **-s wxh@r**  As above, but also informs the AirPlay  client about the screen refresh rate of the display.
-Default is r=60 (60 Hz); r is a whole number with three digits or less.
-Values greater than 255 are invalid.
+Default is r=60 (60 Hz); r must be a whole number less than 256.

-**-fps n** sets a maximum frame rate (in frames per second) for the AirPlay client to stream video; n must be a whole number with 3 digits or less.
+**-fps n** sets a maximum frame rate (in frames per second) for the AirPlay client to stream video; n must be a whole number less than 256.
    (The client may choose to serve video at any frame rate lower than this;  default is 30 fps.)
 A setting below 30 fps might be useful to reduce latency if you are running more than one instance of uxplay at the same time.
-Values greater than 255 are ignored.
-This setting is only an advisory to the client device, so setting a high value will not force a high framerate.
+   _This setting is only an advisory to the client device, so setting a high value will not force a high framerate._
    (You can test using "-vs fpsdisplaysink" to see what framerate is being received.)